PowerDNS/pdns/docs/markdown/authoritative/domainmetadata.md

 ## AXFR-SOURCE
 The IP address to use as a source address for sending AXFR and IXFR requests.

-## ALLOW-DNSUPDATE-FROM, TSIG-ALLOW-DNSUPDATE, FORWARD-DNSUPDATE, SOA-EDIT-DNSUPDATE
+## ALLOW-DNSUPDATE-FROM, TSIG-ALLOW-DNSUPDATE, FORWARD-DNSUPDATE, SOA-EDIT-DNSUPDATE, NOTIFY-DNSUPDATE
 See the documentation on [Dynamic DNS update](dnsupdate.md)

 ## ALSO-NOTIFY